skrey/yellow-extensions/source/command/README.md

 ## How to use the command line

 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` to show available commands.
+You can start the web server, build a static website, [update a website](https://github.com/datenstrom/yellow-extensions/tree/master/source/update), [update user accounts](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit), [publish extensions](https://github.com/datenstrom/yellow-extensions/tree/master/source/publish) and more.

 ## How to start the built-in web server